-The three main types of chronic, or persistent, inflammatory myopathies are polymyositis, dermatomyositis, and inclusion body myositis.
+The three main types of adult, chronic, or persistent, idiopathic inflammatory myopathies are polymyositis, dermatomyositis, and inclusion body myositis.

 Orbital/Ocular Myositis (OM)

 Orbital or Ocular Myositis (OM) is an extremely rare autoimmune disorder which affects the extraocular muscles of the eye, which are muscles that control eye movement.
-Ocular Myositis frequently manifests with orbital pain and diplopia (double vision).
+Orbital Myositis frequently manifests with orbital pain and diplopia (double vision).
 Usually OM impacts young to middle-aged adult women.
 Treatment is often successful but there is no cure.